Byrnetp/space-monkeys-group-project/SQL_TESTING.md

     3. Enter blood type
     4. Click enter button
 Expected result:
-    User should see amount of units available for specified blood type at each instituion in space monkeys network.
+    User should see amount of units available for specified blood type at each instituion in Space Monkeys network.
 Actual result (when you are testing this, how can you tell it worked):
     User sees table view
 Status (Pass/Fail, when this test was performed)